KQM-git/TCL/mechanics/gameplay-mechanics/attributes/energy.md

 ![](../../../.gitbook/assets/geoparticle.png) Geo Elemental Energy Particle **VS** ![](../../../.gitbook/assets/geoorb.png) Geo Elemental Energy Orb

 Energy Particles can be gained from elemental skills or hitting certain enemy HP thresholds.
-Energy Orbs are only dropped whenever a specific enemy HP threshold is reached.
+Energy Orbs are only dropped from reaching specific enemy HP thresholds.

 Orbs give **three times** the amount of energy as particles do.
 At base, a particle is equivalent to 1 energy.

 ### Elemental vs Clear